Broken Prismacolor pencils driving you to distraction?

 I’ve observed over the years that most companies tend to follow the same course.

 Someone has an idea for a new product.
 They’re passionate about the idea and product.
 So passionate that they spend time and money to start a business.
 Product quality and customer satisfaction is the most important thing and they’ll do anything to keep their customers happy.

 Eventually, the company moves from the first generation (the person who started it) to the second generation.
 The founder dies and passes the company to children or maybe sells the company.
 The second generation owners may be committed to quality, but they lack the burning passion the original creator had.
 The product is still good and customers may not notice a difference, but there is a change behind the scenes.

 The company is sold again.
 Perhaps it becomes part of a larger company.
 Just another department or product line.
 Quality is important, but maybe not as important as the bottom line.
 The company talks the talk but may be lax in walking the walk.

 If a company goes through enough of these cycles, product quality begins to suffer to the extent that customers begin going elsewhere.

-It’s not uncommon for many things to follow this course.
-It takes a lot of work to maintain principles, whether that’s providing the best colored pencil possible or sticking with a diet.
-It’s kind of like keeping water from running downhill.
+This happens with a lot of businesses.
+Maintaining principles is a lot of work, whether it’s providing the best colored pencil or sticking with a diet.
+It’s like keeping water from running downhill.
 Possible, but not easy.

 What to Do About Broken Prismacolor Pencils